WambuaJoe/Alien-Invasion/README.md

 4. Run the `alien_invasion.py` file using the command `python alien_invasion.py`.
 5. Enjoy playing the game and aim for the highest score!

+## Gameplay
+In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
+The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
+When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+The player shoots and destroys the aliens.
+If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
+If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
+If the player loses three ships, the game ends.

 ## Controls

 -   **Keyboard Controls**: Use the arrow keys (left and right) to move the player's spaceship.
 Press the spacebar to shoot projectiles.
 -   **Mouse Controls**: Move the mouse left and right to control the player's spaceship.
-Left-click to shoot projectiles.

 ## Dependencies